AmirWasThere/elkDeployment/elk-compose/README.md

 User Interaction Flow

-This shows how you access and visualize the data.
+This shows how you access and visualize the data:
 ```bash
                   ┌─────────────────────────┐
                   │ User's Web Browser      │